gregoryAndrikopoulos/Regnat/README.md

 > Structured WebdriverIO v9 test automation setup for reliable end-to-end testing.

-It provides a clean, maintainable foundation for scalable automation, with support for Selenium Grid, Docker, CI/CD pipelines, and Allure reporting.
+It provides a clean, maintainable foundation for scalable automation, with support for Selenium Grid, Docker, CI pipelines, and Allure reporting.

 ---